5

 Can high or low limits be visualized on trends?

-Yes, both high and low limits can be visualized on each trend band.
+Yes.
+Both high and low limits can be visualized on each trend band.
 High and low limits can be static or dynamic.
-Dynamic limits are achieved by allowing the user to link the limits to another tag value.
+Dynamic limits are achieved by allowing the user to link the limits to another tag on the chart.
 When a tag passes the defined limit, the trend color can be modified as well as a fill applied to the trend in the area that is outside of the limit.
 Additionally, multiple limit lines can be placed on the trend chart.
 These limit lines can be color coded and drawn with different styles.

 Yes.
-Axiom provides a calculation toolset that allows users to create complex calculations with any trends that are linked to the chart.
+Axiom provides a calculation toolset that allows users to create basic calculations with any trends that are linked to the chart.
 A variety of functions and expressions are available, including logic statements.

 Can trends and reports be saved?